helen-oy/Tableau_Sales_Insight_project/README.md

+**How to Open the Tableau Dashboard**
+- Download the .twbx file from this repository.

+- Install Tableau Desktop or Tableau Reader (free viewer).

+- Open the .twbx file using Tableau Desktop or Tableau Reader to explore the interactive dashboard.

 **Project overview:** This is a personal project to build a dashboard that portrays revenue, sales, customer and products insight from a fictional car dealership company data set with over 150,000 transactions.